Karlijnvh/MultiplayerWithPhoton/README.md

    - Movement controls.
    - Shooting mechanics.
    - Real-time score tracking and notifications.
-4. The leaderboard will display scores when the game ends.
+4. **Player Ready System**: The level loads only when all players are ready.

 ---